 - Portable and extensive documentation among others.

-It is a cross platform backup software that can run on Unix/Linux, Windows and Mac OS X. It is designed to for enterprise level use with high performance measure.
-BackupPC can be used on servers, desktop and laptop computers.
+BackupPC is a cross-platform backup software that can run on Unix/Linux, Windows, and Mac OS X. It is designed for enterprise-level use with a high-performance measure.
+BackupPC can be used on servers, desktops, and laptop computers.